Myzreal/MyzoGEN/README.md

     along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

+  == AUTHOR
-  @author Radoslaw Skupnik, aka "Myzreal"
+  Radoslaw Skupnik, "Myzreal".